gamecook/phaser-project-template/readme.md

-## Phaser Project Template

-The other week I wrote <a target="_blank" href="http://jessefreeman.com/game-dev/building-a-html5-game-with-phaser/">an introduction to Phaser</a> and I wanted to follow up with a short walkthrough on how to get a project up and running with Phaser, TypeScript, NodeJS and Grunt.
-I have talked about a <a target="_blank" href="http://jessefreeman.com/dev-techniques/automating-typescript-with-node-and-grunt/">similar workflow in the past</a> as well but figured I should come up with a basic Phaser Project Template to help get others started.
-Here are some instructions on how to use it.

-You can download the Phaser Project Template from my Github repo <a target="_blank" href="https://github.com/gamecook/phaser-template-project">here</a>.

 ## What is the Phaser Project Template?

 This is a simple project template I created to help add a structure to your next Phaser game.
 It includes the following things: